 You may call it the start of the end.
 Well, termination is the last thing you look forward to, before any deal.

 However, it is important to include termination rules.
 The ‘what ifs‘ factors are the reason why termination rules are necessary.
 What happens when the objectives are not fulfilled?
-What happens when the company is suffering loss?
+What happens when the company is suffering a loss?
 Thus, clearing the reasons of termination rules is required.

 6. Confidentiality guarding rules:

 Before starting any enterprise in a combined manner, it is important to have background knowledge of the other participant.
-In an insider joint venture, the participants have equal right to view the confidential matters.
+In an insider joint venture, the participants have an equal right to view confidential matters.

-Advantages and Disadvantages of Joint Venture:
+The Advantages and Disadvantages of Joint Venture: